shinji-san/LuhnDotNet/README.md

     }
 }
 ```
-### ISBN-10 Check Digit Calculation with Mod11
+### ISBN-10 Check Digit Calculation with Modulo 11
-The `LuhnDotNet` library can be used to compute the check digit of an ISBN-10 number using the Mod11 algorithm.
-The ISBN-10 is a 10-digit number, and the last digit is a check digit calculated using the Mod11 algorithm.
+The `LuhnDotNet` library can be used to compute the check digit of an ISBN-10 number using the Modulo 11 algorithm.
+The ISBN-10 is a 10-digit number, and the last digit is a check digit calculated using the Modulo 11 algorithm.
 Here is an example of how to compute the check digit of an ISBN-10 number using the `LuhnDotNet` library:

 ```csharp